 1. Fungal Growth

-The sticky substance is often found on leaves and stems, both prime locations for aphids.
+The sticky substance is often found on leaves and stems, prime locations for aphids.
 The sticky growth is known as honeydew, which attracts more insects.

 Honeydew, the sticky growth on the plant found after aphid infestation, means the plant’s attacked by a fungus